Ron Grainer: Return

 In April 1974, the Carnation Revolution in Portugal prompted Grainer and his family to leave the country and return to England until the political climate cleared.
 Damian went first to boarding and then to day school.
-Grainer was being offered work again so he set up house in Keymer of West Sussex.
+Grainer was being offered work again so he set up house in Keymer, West Sussex.
 In 1976, he and Jenny went through an amicable divorce as she had gone back to Portugal while he'd decided to remain in London.
 Over the next five years, Grainer had a second round of creativity, scoring the Emmy- and BAFTA-winning miniseries Edward & Mrs Simpson as well as Tales of the Unexpected (1979) and Rebecca (1979).

-Final year and death
+Final year

 Grainer had one notable incidental music score and two TV signature tunes debut the year of his sudden illness and death from cancer on 21 February 1981.

 Sunday Night Thriller, with its funeral music theme and separation of bodies credits sequence, was broadcast on 18 January 1981.

-On 17 May 1981, his "All Things Bright And Beautiful" influenced ambient music for "The Sound Machine" episode of Tales of the Unexpected, accompanied a central character obsessed with "Sounds I long to hear – Songs beyond the planets."
+On 17 May 1981, his "All Things Bright And Beautiful" influenced ambient music for "The Sound Machine" episode of Tales of the Unexpected, accompanied a central character obsessed with "Sounds I long to hear – Songs beyond the planets".

 The last of Grainer's TV themes, It Takes A Worried Man, was broadcast on 21 October 1981, and featured a closing credits film clip of the series hero gradually losing pieces of his torso and face until all that is left are his eyes.

-Grainer died from a spinal tumour on 21 February 1981.
+Grainer died from a spinal tumour on 21 February 1981, aged 58.